weebcyberpunk/home/slock/README.md

 # Slock

 I use the suckless screen locker to lock my screen.
-The only patch I applied is the dwmlogo patch.
+The only patch I added is the "foreground and background" patch.